openebs-archive/cstor-operators/docs/quick.md

     openebs-cstor-csi-node-86mx9                      2/2     Running   0          5m22s
    ```

 8. Provision a cStor pool.
 For simplicity, this guide will provision a
     stripe pool on one node.
-    Use the CSPC file from examples/cspc/cspc-single.yaml and modify by performing
+    Use the CSPC file from [examples/cspc/cspc-single.yaml](/examples/cspc/cspc-single.yaml) and modify by performing
     follwing steps:

     i) Modify CSPC to add your node selector for the node where you want to provision the pool.
        List the nodes with labels:

        ```bash
-       kubectl get node --show labels
+       kubectl get node --show-labels

        ```
        ```bash